sinricpro/arduino-variants-sdk/README.md

 # SinricPro (Arduino Variants)

-This is a fork of SinricPro SDK for other boards.
+This is a fork of SinricPro SDK for boards other than ESP8266, ESP32, Raspberry Pi Pico W (PR2040).

 # Supported Boards